Edkamb/OntoMutate/README.md

 # OntoMutate

-A prototype for mutation of OWL ontology with respect to entailment constraints
+A prototype for mutation of knowledge graphs with respect to robustness masks

 ## Requirements
  - Java JRE and JDK